isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2153.md

 ---
-title: Vegetable Washing Machine
+title: Pelleting Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2153
 ---

 ### Description

-A machine to wash all kinds of vegetables and fruits.
-It effectively separates the impurities and degrade the residual pesticides.
+Animal feed pellet machine also known as feed pelletizer machine; it allows you to make feed material into pellets easily.

 ### Details of Solution